pyther/goeap_proxy/README.md

     	interface of the AT&T ONT/WAN
   -if-wan string
     	interface of the AT&T Router
+  -ignore-logoff
+        ignore EAP-Logoff packets
   -promiscuous
     	place interfaces into promiscuous mode instead of multicast -syslog
     	log to syslog
 ```

+### Ignore Logoff
+It has been reported that some gateways such as the Pace 5268ac will send a EAPOLLogOff causing a sporadic outage.
+Use the `-ignore-logoff` flag if you encounter this issue.
+This is not needed for the BGW210.

 ### Example Run
 ```